cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/api.md

 # S3 API compatibility

+R2 implements the S3 API to allow users and their applications to migrate easily.
+When comparing to AWS S3, Cloudflare has removed some API operations' features and added others.
+The S3 API operations are listed below with their current implementation status.
 Feature implementation is currently in progress.
 Refer back to this page for updates.

 ## How to read this page